DonGateley/UWW/README.md

 Transformations between universal phase space points can be thought of or applied as services if you have common coin and a common map.
 That _can't_ be a burdensome process though.
 Transform decompositions and optimizations must abound.

 It could (should) be a standard for the presentation and sensing of virtual reality.
 My left hand can know where your face is no matter whose gear you wear.
 Figuratively and literally.
+The phase (sub)space position of everything in my environment is standardized.

 Conceptually there is a tie in to the user-centric QBist view of quantum mechanics.